 Perhaps the seminal work analyzing the role of crowdsourcing in the business realm is James Surowiecki’s ‘The Wisdom of Crowds: Why the Many Are Smarter Than the Few’ – a comprehensive work that details why large groups of people are often more adept at innovative problem solving than elite groups.

 For the People, By the People: The Future of Crowdsourcing Innovation

 Today, across all corporate and government sectors, the role of crowdsourcing for producing disruptive, ROI-generating ideas is more central than ever before.
-In 2014, a study found that 85% of the biggest global brands had used crowdsourcing methodologies over the last decade, and that they were three times more likely to use a dedicated idea crowdsourcing platform than other companies.
+In 2014, a study found that 85% of the biggest global brands had used crowdsourcing tools and methodologies as part of their crowdsourcing strategy, over the last decade, and that they were three times more likely to use a dedicated idea crowdsourcing platform than other companies.
 It is this trend, and the custom-configuration demands that have arisen with it, that has helped inform the development of Qmarkets’ idea crowdsourcing platform over the years.